DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-21-experiment-4-finding-mentors-if-youre-an-itt-provider.md

 ---
 title: "Experiment 4: Finding mentors if you’re an ITT provider"
-description: We iterated our second experiment to explore how providers might find information about mentors
+description: We iterated our second experiment, exploring how providers might find information about mentors
 date: 2023-08-21
 tags:
   - school placements
   - alpha
 related:
   items:
-    - text: "Experiment 1: Finding school placements if you’re an ITT provider"
+    - text: "Experiment 1b: Finding school placements if you’re an ITT provider"
       href: /school-placements/experiment-1-finding-school-placements-if-youre-an-itt-provider/
-    - text: "Experiment 2: Iterating what we show to ITT providers when they search for school placements"
+    - text: "Experiment 2b: Iterating what we show to ITT providers when they search for school placements"
       href: /school-placements/experiment-2-iterating-what-we-show-to-itt-providers-when-they-search-for-school-placements/
 ---